bernhardAxonIvy/doc/source/engine-guide/getting-started/system-requirements.rst

 - Microsoft Edge

 For security reasons we recommend to use the latest available web browser versions.
-Most other web browser that support the latest JavaScript, Html 5 and CSS 3 specifications will work, too.
+Most other web browsers which support the latest JavaScript, HTML 5 and CSS 3 specifications will work, too.